valdi74/openwrt2rpi/README.md

 Directory LEDE can be copied to SD card into /os folder for NOOBS/PINN installer.

+Optionally script downloads selected modules to root partition and creates initial script.

-Tested with Raspberry Pi 3 and NOOBS 2.4.0
+Tested on Ubuntu 16.04 with Raspberry Pi 3 and NOOBS 2.4.0 / PINN 2.3.1a BETA

-## Requirements:
+## Requirements
 ```
 sudo apt install kpartx
 ```
+## To do
+- script to upgrade existing LEDE instalation on NOOBS/PINN SD card.

 ## License